illustration of a school and hospital with concept of data linkage

 Findings of the research will be fed back to relevant organisations such as NICE and promoted locally with the aim of directly impacting NHS policies and current patient care.

-More information and opting out
+More information

 Download the CRIS-HARS Leaflet or Poster for more information.

-The CDLS has linked the HFEA database to CRIS and currently holds anonymised HFEA data for female patients of the South London and Maudsley NHS Foundation Trust who have also undergone fertility treatment within the UK.
+The CDLS has linked the HFEA database to CRIS and currently holds anonymised HFEA data for female patients of the South London and Maudsley NHS Foundation Trust (the Trust) who have also undergone fertility treatment within the UK.

 We believe it will be the first undertaking of its kind to demonstrate the use of routinely collected mental health and fertility treatment data in order to understand the two-way relationships between infertility/fertility treatments and the treatment/outcome of mental health disorders.